Marcoola, Queensland: Demographics

+Education

+There are no schools in Marcoola.
+The nearest government primary schools are Pacific Paradise State School in neighbouring Pacific Paradise to the south and Coolum State School in Coolum Beach to the north.
+The nearest government secondary schools are Maroochydore State High School in Maroochydore to the south and Coolum State High School in Coolum Beach to the north.

+Amenities

+Marcoola Surf Life Saving Club is at 64 Marcoola Esplanade (26.5826°S 153.0971°E).
+The club trains volunteers to patrol local beaches to ensure people have a safe swimming experience.
+The club's dining facililites provide financial support for life saving services.

 Environment

 Many species persist in this region, including flora such as paperbark open forest and woodland, Banksia aemula (Wallum Banksia) woodland, and open heathland.
 There is also a population of the endangered Mount Emu she-oak.

-The region provides essential habitat for Ground Parrots which are regularly recorded and it is believed a subpopulation between 15 and 19 birds exists in Marcoola, making this the largest subpopulation within the Sunshine Coast and consequently important for the species persistence.
+The region provides essential habitat for ground parrots which are regularly recorded and it is believed a subpopulation between 15 and 19 birds exists in Marcoola, making this the largest subpopulation within the Sunshine Coast and consequently important for the species persistence.
 Many other popular bird species have also been recorded in the area in recent years.

 Ecosystem services in the region contribute to improved water quality of the Maroochy River by removing nutrient loads, retaining floodwaters and maintaining local flows before flowing directly into the sea.
 Other benefits include the high value to wildlife and by providing habitat refuge.
 The area also provides critical habitat for species which rely on the area for breeding and feeding (such as acid frogs, the 'vulnerable' wallum froglet, wallum sedge frog, wallum rocketfrog).

 Marcoola coastal region is part of the Australian Commonwealth's, Temperate East Marine Region, and consists of several 'nationally important wetlands' and 'protected area' locations.